aaw/cnfc/README.md

 ## Example

 Suppose you need to schedule 8 employees to cover two shifts a day (7 a.m. - 3 p.m. and
-3 p.m. to 11 p.m.) for all seven days of the week.
-Every shift needs to be staffed by two employees, one of which has to be a manager.
+3 p.m. - 11 p.m.) for the whole week.
+Every shift needs to be staffed
+by two employees, one of which has to be a manager.
 Each employee has a few shifts where they can't work.
 You need to give everyone at least 3 shifts of work for the week but they can't go over 4.
 Employees can't work both the morning and